FlippingFlips/pingod-addons/README.md

 The site requires [Hugo](https://gohugo.io/) to build or run.
 The Doxygen file configuation is built to the `docs/public/html` directory

-The easiest way to install Hugo is through [Chocolatey](https://chocolatey.org/):
+The quickest way to install Hugo is through [Chocolatey](https://chocolatey.org/):

 `choco install hugo-extended`